Etiology of Epididymitis

 Physical examination reveals swelling, induration, marked tenderness, and sometimes erythema of a portion of or all of the affected epididymis and, sometimes, the adjacent testis.
 Sepsis is suggested by fever, tachycardia, hypotension, and a toxic appearance.

 Diagnosis of epididymitis is confirmed by finding swelling and tenderness of the epididymis.
-However, unless findings are clearly isolated to the epididymis, testicular torsion must also be considered, particularly in patients < 30 yr; immediate color Doppler ultrasonography is indicated.
-A GU consultation is indicated if the cause is unclear or the disorder is recurrent.
+However, unless findings are clearly isolated to the epididymis, testicular torsion Testicular Torsion Testicular torsion is an emergency condition due to rotation of the testis and consequent strangulation of its blood supply.
+Symptoms are acute scrotal pain and swelling, nausea, and vomiting... read more must also be considered, particularly in patients < 30 years; immediate color Doppler ultrasonography is indicated.
+A genitourinary consultation is indicated if the cause is unclear or the disorder is recurrent.

-Urethritis suggests that the cause of epididymitis is a sexually transmitted pathogen, and a urethral swab is sent for gonococcus and chlamydia culture or PCR.
+Urethritis Urethritis Bacterial urinary tract infections (UTIs) can involve the urethra, prostate, bladder, or kidneys.
+Symptoms may be absent or include urinary frequency, urgency, dysuria, lower abdominal pain... read more suggests that the cause of epididymitis is a sexually transmitted pathogen, and a urethral swab is sent for gonococcus and chlamydia culture or polymerase chain reaction.
 Otherwise, the infecting organism usually can be identified by urine culture.
 Urinalysis and culture are normal in nonbacterial causes.

-Epididymitis treatment consists of bed rest, scrotal elevation (eg, with a jockstrap when upright) to decrease repetitive, minor bumps, scrotal ice packs, anti-inflammatory analgesics, and a broad-spectrum antibiotic such as ciprofloxacin 500 mg po bid or levofloxacin 500 mg po once/day for 21 to 30 days.
-Alternatively, doxycycline 100 mg po bid or trimethoprim/sulfamethoxazole double-strength (160/800 mg) po bid may by used.
+Epididymitis treatment consists of bed rest, scrotal elevation (eg, with a jockstrap when upright) to decrease repetitive, minor bumps, scrotal ice packs, anti-inflammatory analgesics, and a broad-spectrum antibiotic such as ciprofloxacin 500 mg orally twice a day or levofloxacin 500 mg orally once a day for 21 to 30 days.
+Alternatively, doxycycline 100 mg orally twice a day or trimethoprim/sulfamethoxazole double-strength (160/800 mg) orally twice a day may be used.

-If sepsis is suspected, an aminoglycoside such as tobramycin 1 mg/kg IV q 8 h or a 3rd-generation cephalosporin such as ceftriaxone 1 to 2 g IV once/day may be useful until the infecting organism and its sensitivities are known.
+If sepsis is suspected, an aminoglycoside such as tobramycin 1 mg/kg IV every 8 hours or a 3rd-generation cephalosporin such as ceftriaxone 1 to 2 g IV once a day may be useful until the infecting organism and its sensitivities are known.

 Abscess and pyocele usually require surgical drainage.